remix-run/react-router-website/README.md

 ## Setup

-Copy the `.env` file and add your information to it.
+Copy the contents of `.env.example` file to the `.env` file and add your information to it.

 ```sh
 cp .env.example .env